Import of captive birds - Import Information Note (IIN) CBTC/2

 5. Pre-export testing

-All captive birds imported to GB must be subjected to a laboratory virus detection test 7 to 14 days prior to export, with negative results for any avian influenza (AI) or Newcastle disease (ND) virus.
+Captive birds imported to GB must be subjected to laboratory virus detection test 7 to 14 days prior to export, with negative results for any avian influenza (AI) or Newcastle disease (ND) virus in accordance with retained Regulation 139/2013.
 The birds must not have been vaccinated against avian influenza.

-All tests to be carried out in accordance with Chapter 3.3.4 and 3.3.14 of the Manual of Diagnostic tests and vaccines for Terrestrial Animals of the World Organisation for Animal Health (WOAH - formerly OIE) (including virus isolation and RTPCR).
-The tests must be carried out at a WOAH reference laboratory for AI and ND.
+All tests to be carried out in accordance with the relevant chapters of the Manual of Diagnostic tests and vaccines for Terrestrial Animals of the World Organisation for Animal Health (WOAH - formerly OIE) (including virus isolation and RTPCR).

 6. Health certification